jamesdsmyth/weather/README.md

-Lets grow
+Weather rainbow
 =====================

-A simple weather app using AngularJS that visually shows you the weather temperature using colours instead of numbers.
+Weather rainbow is a simple application using AngularJS that visually shows you the weather temperature using colours instead of numbers.
 This is just a fun little project to see whether we visualise and understand the temperature better using a colour than if we had just read the temperature.

 ### How to run